[Go to end]

 To more accurately determine team ranking without such complex measures such as the Football Power Index, the league should use a method of Game Points or GPs.
 In 2023, only 40% of games won were by teams dominating both the first and second halves.
 In other words, most games had a loser outscoring the winner in one of the halves.
 So instead of letting the final score dictate who is the better team, why not break the game into its components where partial credit is due.

 Let each game be divided into two halves.
 For each half, high score gets 2GPs.
 Tied score, each team gets 1GP.
 The team with the highest final score gets 2 more GPs.
-If the final score is a tie, each team gets 1 more GP.
-(In this way a tie game won't be won or lost due to a single lucky bounce of the football or by questional officiating.)
-Total GPs per game is 6.
+If the final score or either half is a tie, each team gets 1 more GP.
+(In this way a tie game won't be won or lost due t o a single lucky bounce of the football or by questional officiating.)
+Total GPs between teams per game is 6.
+For example, each team can get the following GPpoints:

 Game outcome First Half + Second Half Final